-21. (1) Where arable land is ploughed between 1 July and 30 November the necessary measures shall be taken to provide for emergence, within 6 weeks of ploughing, of green cover from a sown crop.
-A rough surface shall be maintained prior to a crop being sown in the case of lands ploughed between 1 December and 15 January.

-(2) Where grassland is ploughed between 1 July and 15 October the necessary measures shall be taken to provide for emergence by 1 November of green cover from a sown crop.

-(3) Grassland shall not be ploughed between 16 October and 30 November.

-(4) When a non-selective herbicide is applied to arable land or to grassland in the period between 1 July and 30 November the necessary measures shall be taken to provide for the emergence within 6 weeks of the application, of green cover from a sown crop or from natural regeneration.
+- 21. (1) Where arable land is ploughed between 1 July and 30 November the necessary measures shall be taken to provide for emergence, within 6 weeks of ploughing, of green cover from a sown crop.
+A rough surface shall be maintained prior to a crop being sown in the case of lands ploughed between 1 December and 15 January. - (2) Where grassland is ploughed between 1 July and 15 October the necessary measures shall be taken to provide for emergence by 1 November of green cover from a sown crop. - (3) Grassland shall not be ploughed between 16 October and 30 November. - (4) (a) When a non-selective herbicide is applied to arable land or to grassland in the period between 1 July and 30 November the necessary measures shall be taken to provide for the emergence, within 6 weeks

-(5) Where green cover is provided for in compliance with this article, the cover shall not be removed by ploughing or by the use of a non-selective herbicide before 1 December unless a crop is sown within two weeks of its removal.

-(6) In the case of land which is ploughed in the course of a ploughing competition under the auspices of the National Ploughing Association, a temporary exemption in the form of an extension to the time period specified in sub-article (1) or (2) for establishment of green cover after the land is ploughed may be granted to a person by the Minister for Agriculture, Fisheries and Food where it can be shown that conditions are such that an extension is necessary.
+- of the application, of green cover from a sown crop or from natural regeneration. - (b) When a non-selective herbicide is applied to land after 15 October, the requirement in sub-article 4 (a) shall be reduced to 75% of the relevant cereal area where a contract is in place for seed crops or crops producing grain destined for human consumption which prohibits the application of a non-selective herbicide preharvest. - (5) Where green cover is provided for in compliance with this Article, the cover shall not be removed by ploughing or by the use of a non-selective herbicide before 1 December unless a crop is sown within two weeks of its removal. - (6) In the case of land which is ploughed in the course of a ploughing competition under the auspices of the National Ploughing Association, a temporary exemption applies in the form of an extension to the time period specified in sub-article (1) or (2) for establishment of green cover after the land is ploughed.

-(7) A temporary exemption in accordance with sub-article (6) shall be granted by way of letter of authorisation issued to a person by the Minister for Agriculture, Fisheries and Food and shall be subject to such conditions as are specified therein.